Promotion from Lecturer to Senior Lecturer Criteria

 To be promoted to the rank of Senior Lecturer, the candidate must demonstrate a record of excellence in classroom teaching and a satisfactory level of service in support of teaching.

-Excellence in teaching is defined as pedagogy that includes outstanding classroom performances and pedagogical activities that extend beyond the classroom.
+Excellence in teaching is defined as pedagogy that involves outstanding classroom performances and satisfactory pedagogical service activities.
+Excellence in teaching may be demonstrated through evidence of:

 - Carrying a teaching load that is appropriate for the department/unit;